 Do we need a 4WD?
 Yes – you need a 4WD with a dedicated low range.
 AWD vehicle will not have the ground clearance to access all areas.

 Can we visit these places later?
 No – These are all private properties.
 At any other times you will be trespassing.
+However some do have farm stays.
 The property owners are very friendly people and if you contact them i’m sure they can accomodate but without permission there is strictly no access.
+If you wanted to visit at a later date speak to us and we will put you in contact with the right people.